eepyamre/drawamare/overview.md

     - Renders the received drawing commands (initLine, line, endLine) on the corresponding user's layer, ensuring all clients display the same strokes.
     - Listens for `redraw` events from the server.
     - Upon receiving a `redraw` event, it updates the local canvas by reconstructing the `RenderTexture` from the received base64 encoded PNG data, ensuring canvas state synchronization after undo/redo actions from any client.
+    - **Initial Canvas State Handling:** Listens for the `'userLayers'` event.
+When received, reconstructs the `RenderTexture` from the base64 PNG data and updates the local canvas, ensuring new users start with the current canvas state.

 - **Undo/Redo**:
   - Undo/Redo functionality is implemented in `src/main.ts` and now synchronized across clients: